cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 The directive `v-model="input"` connects the `input` data property to the `<textarea>`.
 As users type, the `input` property updates in real time, ensuring changes reflect immediately.

 2. Using a Computed Property for Instant Updates
 The `output` computed property transforms the markdown in `input` into HTML.
-This property is reactive, meaning that any change to `input` automatically updates `output`—no extra function calls needed.
+This property is reactive, meaning that any change to `input` automatically updates `output`; no extra function calls needed.

 3. Rendering HTML with the `v-html` Directive
 Vue’s `v-html` directive displays `output` as HTML inside the preview area.
 It’s perfect for rendering raw HTML safely, bypassing Vue’s default text rendering for a direct, styled preview of the markdown.